 To better understand how they work and what they bring to marketing, however, it’s helpful to look at each separately.

 Essentially, NLP algorithms are the text or voice input “readers,” while NLU and NLG are the “understanding” and “writing” components, respectively.
 Everything starts with NLP and then flows into increasing levels of the nuanced complexity that is human communication.

 What is natural language processing?

 Natural language processing is a convergence of computational linguistics and computer science.
 It is the primary method to analyze human language and break it down into smaller components, such as part-of-speech tagging, word segmentation, terminology extraction, speech recognition, or lexical semantics.
-Any middle school student who has diagrammed a sentence has witnessed firsthand how NLP algorithms approach their language analysis tasks.

 What is natural language understanding?

 Natural language understanding is the next step in the NLP process that leads to NLG.
 Once a machine analyzes human language at the “parts” level, the algorithm attempts to “understand” the communication’s meaning.
 That includes trying to interpret the sender’s emotion.
 NLU seeks to answer the question, “what is the intent of this message?”